abhiyagupta/ai_stack_era/README.md

 ## Note

 The sample size parameter in the tokenizer has been optimized to achieve the required compression ratio of >3.2X.
 You can adjust this parameter in the `initialize_tokenizer()` function if needed.

+## Explantion of algorithm:
+1. Byte-level encoding:
+- The code encodes the text into bytes using UTF-8 encoding.
+- Each Unicode character in Punjabi (or any other language) is represented by one or more bytes.

+2. Initial vocabulary:
+- The initial vocabulary contains all possible byte values (0-255).
+- This means it can represent any character in any language, including Punjabi.

+3. BPE process:
+- The BPE algorithm then merges frequent byte pairs into new tokens.
+- These merged tokens will represent common patterns in Punjabi text.

+4. Handling Unicode characters:
+- For multi-byte Unicode characters (which includes most non-ASCII characters like those in Punjabi), the initial splits will be between bytes rather than between characters.
+- As the algorithm progresses, it will learn to merge these bytes back together into meaningful units.

+For example:

+-  Punjabi character like ਪ (U+0A2A) is represented as three bytes in UTF-8: b'\xe0\xa8\xb0'
+- Initially, these might be treated as separate tokens
+- As training progresses, the algorithm would likely merge these into a single token representing the full character